 Bubble painting is something I’d been wanting to try for awhile, but it sounded complicated, so I wanted to wait for the right time.
-The right time came along one afternoon last week when only the girls were home, but as it turns out, it was easy and I could have done it with all the kids!
+The right time came along one afternoon last week when only the girls were home.
+As it turns out, it was easy and I could have done it with all the kids!

-Have your child blow bubbles in the mixture using a drinking straw until the bubbles are at the top of or above the bowl.
+- Have your child blow bubbles in the paint mixture using a drinking straw until the bubbles are at the top of or above the bowl.

-Gently place a paper on top and allow the bubbles to pop before removing the paper.
+- Gently place a paper on top and allow the bubbles to pop before removing the paper.
 Do the same with other colours.
 The more coloured bubbles you create on the paper, the cooler the effect.

-I was hoping that by using primary colours, we would also get some colour mixing, but even when overlapping, the colours don’t mix on the paper because the paint is so thin with it just being a bubble.
+I was hoping that by using primary colours, we would also get some colour mixing, but even when overlapping, the colours don’t mix on the paper because the paint is so thin with it being created with a bubble.

-Join me for a free 5 part email series Sensory Solutions and Activities and get your Sensory System Behaviours Easy Reference Cards.
+Join me for a free 5 part email series Sensory Solutions and Activities and get a sample of our Sensory Play Recipes eBook.

 Check out some of our other sensory play activities for kids: